 - Password Protected allows you to assign a password to your page.
 Only people who have the password will be able to access the page.

 Within the Permalink panel in the Settings Sidebar is the full URL for your Page or Post.
 You’ll see this URL after saving your content for the first time.
 Clicking this URL link will take you to the published page, or if the page hasn’t been published yet, a preview of the page.
 You can edit this page slug by editing the URL Slug field just above the URL link.
 You might decide to do this for improving SEO (Search Engine Optimisation).
 Most times though, you’ll simply leave the default URL which WordPress automatically generates based on your Page/Post Title.
 The popup also shows a link to the Page/Post, which when clicked, will open your content in a new browser tab.

-By default, when you click the Publish button your Page/Post is published immediately.
+By default, when you publish a Page/Post your content is published immediately.
 To change this, click the link just to the right of Publish within the Status & Visibility panel.
 You can then select the date and time that you’d like to schedule your Page/Post to be published.
 After setting a date & time to publish, you must still click the Publish button to publish at the desired date and time.